 Definitive studies on long-term efficacy and safety simply don’t exist yet, mainly because pharmaceutical companies are reluctant to fund research on natural products, which can’t be patented.
-‘However,’ says Sherry Torkos, a holistic pharmacist in Ridgeway, Ont., and author of The Canadian Encyclopedia of Natural Medicine, ‘what we do have is thousands of years of use of these substances in other cultures.’
-When women come to her complaining of low libido, Torkos first makes sure they have been checked for medical problems, such as low thyroid or chronic stress, before suggesting they try a supplement.
-But judging by the positive feedback, she says, ‘I think some of these supplements can help sexual desire and arousal.’
+“However,” says Sherry Torkos, a holistic pharmacist in Ridgeway, Ont., and author of The Canadian Encyclopedia of Natural Medicine, “what we do have is thousands of years of use of these substances in other cultures.”
+When women come to her complaining of low libido, Torkos first makes sure they have been checked for medical problems, such as low thyroid or chronic stress, before suggesting they try an aphrodisiac supplement.
+But judging by the positive feedback, she says, “I think some of these supplements can help sexual desire and arousal.”

 Research on natural aphrodisiacs

-Indeed, a small number of international medical studies suggest that some substances and scents may indeed hold promise:
+Other than cannabis, there are a small number of international medical studies which suggest that some substances and scents may indeed hold promise: